juharris/code-reviewer/README.md

 ## Configuration File
 Rules are configured in a YAML file.

+For a simple example to review local files without using Azure DevOps, see [config.yaml](code-reviewer/config.yaml), the configuration file this repository.

 Example (fill in the values in `{...}` with your own values):
 ```yaml
 organization_url: 'https://dev.azure.com/{organization}'